fgr-17/ldd-sandbox/README.md

 ## Overview

-This project provides an isolated sandbox for learning kernel driver development without risking your host system.
+This project provides an isolated sandbox for learning kernel driver development without risking or your host system.
 It uses Docker for building modules and QEMU for testing them in a safe, virtualized environment.

 ## Architecture